-Normally, non-charity organisations don’t get a VAT relief and need to pay the full 20% of the VAT to their supplier.
-But a charity organisation – even it is not registered – can request its suppliers to charge the reduced rate of 5% or zero rate (0%) of VAT for some goods and services.
+Normally, non-charity organisations don’t get VAT relief and need to pay the full 20% of the VAT to their supplier.
+But a charity organisation – even if it is not registered – can request its suppliers to charge the reduced rate of 5% or zero rate (0%) of VAT for some goods and services.
 Moreover, charity organisations also don’t need to pay VAT for qualifying goods that are imported from outside the EU.

 Goods and Services Taxed at Reduced Rate (5%)